JBil8/Fluid-mediated-impact-of-soft-solids/README.md

 ## Mathematica Notebooks

-The two notebooks automaticlly compute the characteristic scales for the diffrent regimes as well as the relative transtion parameters for solid impactors `fluid-mediated-impact-soft-solids.nb` and droplets `fluid-mediated-impact-droplets.nb`.
+The two notebooks automaticlly compute the characteristic scales for the different regimes as well as the relative transtion parameters for solid impactors `fluid-mediated-impact-soft-solids.nb` and droplets `fluid-mediated-impact-droplets.nb`.

 ## Software Requirements